robertbasic/bugreport/README.md

 bugreport user/repository
 ```

-or for all of a project's dependencies:
+or for all of a project's dependencies (not yet implemented):

 ```
 bugreport composer.json